-Switzerland stays true to its roots: you can’t find fast food chains everywhere (especially outside of larger cities) and you can be sure that everything will be closed on Sundays, allowing for a slower lifestyle.
+Switzerland stays true to its roots: you can’t find fast-food chains everywhere (especially outside of larger cities) and you can be sure that everything will be closed on Sundays, allowing for a slower lifestyle.
 Generally, the Swiss also prefer a substantial, nourishing meal rather than reaching for unhealthy snacks throughout the day.
-Of course, outdoor activities and sports are massive in a country where nature makes our jaw drop, too!
+Of course, outdoor activities and sports are massive in a country where nature makes our jaws drop, too!

 Northern Europe consistently makes an impression with its sustainable lifestyle and well-developed public health care.
 Sweden is right here to prove it!
-Living in Sweden comes with some pretty inviting perks: long paid vacations, plenty of outdoor fun, the traditional coffee and pastry break (fika), free education for almost anyone and a lifestyle that prioritises wellbeing over stress.
-We’re ready to move!
+Living in Sweden comes with some pretty inviting perks: long paid vacations, plenty of outdoor fun, the traditional coffee and pastry break (fika), free education for almost anyone and a lifestyle that prioritizes wellbeing over stress.

 While obesity continues to be a serious (and growing) problem in Australia, citizens have equal access to health care and the government continues to bet on health campaigns that inspire citizens to make better choices (for example, smoking rates continue to decline).
 Australia also provides clean water, air and sanitation, as well as outdoor activities that involve contact with nature, so it does deserve a seat at the table!